dphansti/mango/README.rst

 ``stages``
- stages of the pipeline to execute.
-STAGE can be either a single stage (e.g 1 or a range of stagnes e.g 1:5). default = 1:5
+ stages of the pipeline to execute.  stage can be either a single stage (e.g 1 or a range of stagnes e.g 1:5). default = 1:5

 ``prefix``
  prefix for all output files. default = mango

 ``outdir``
  The output direcoroy. default = NULL

+``bowtieref``
+ genome reference file for bowtie

+``bedtoolsgenome``
+ bedtools genome file

 ``chrominclude``
  comma separated list of chromosomes to use (e.g. chr1,chr2,chr3,...).
 Only these chromosomes will be processed.
 If NULL all chromosomes with be processed. default = NULL